two-torial/two-torial/docs/games/chunithmsunplus/setup.md

 	`option=` should point to the `Option` folder, which contains game data update folders, with A**XXX** names.
 This should also be in the root of your game folder, next to `amfs`.
 	`appdata=` is a new folder created for the games appdata.
 You can either create a folder somewhere to point this too, or simply enter `appdata=appdata` to have a folder created within your `App/bin` folder.

-	The example image below was created, with a base game folder of `C:\CHUNITHMSUNPLUS\`.
+	The example image below was created with a base game folder of `C:\CHUNITHMSUNPLUS\`.

 <img src="/img/chunithmsunplus/vfs.png">